 This year’s annual PWN2OWN hackfest saw a team of Chinese vulnerability and exploit developers take down Apple’s Safari web browser on OS X by exploiting a WebKit flaw, and circumvent Apple’s sandbox via an OS X system-level vulnerability.

 OS X News

-Apple has seeded build 13C44 of OS X 10.9.2 to developers, the third of a series.
-The release comes a week after the second beta, build 13C39.
+Apple seeded build 13C62 of OS X 10.9.2 to developers today, marking the seventh beta of OS X 10.9.2.
+The release comes five days after the sixth beta of the OS.

 Apple released updates on Tuesday for both Boot Camp, Apple’s software that allows Windows 7 and Windows 8 to run on a Mac, and Compressor, Apple’s pro video encoding and formatting software.

 A new Mac OS X trojan has been discovered by SecureMac.
 The trojan, called OSX/CoinThief.A, monitors a users’ web browsing in order to steal Bitcoins.